 When do I create my Initiatives?

 You should only add Initiatives after you have finalized the OKR.
-Only when you have a good understanding of where you want to go and how to measure you’re getting there.
-Only then will you be able to create good Initiatives that will move you in the right direction.
+Once you know where you want to go and how to measure you’re getting there, you’ll be able to create good Initiatives that will move you in the right direction.